cmbarton/grass-mac/_posts/2023-09-19-new_GRASS84dev.md

 ---
-title: "New grant for the GRASS community from the National Science Foundation"
+title: "New GRASS 8.4 preview to fix 2 major bugs in v.8.3.0"
 excerpt_separator: "<!--more-->"
 categories:
   - Announcement